-Underwriting and sub-underwriting contracts and placings may also, subject to certain conditions set out in the FCA Regulations, be entered into for the account of the Company.

-Cash or near cash must not be retained in the Scheme Property of the Company except in order to enable the pursuit of the Company's investment objective; or for redemption of shares in the Company; or efficient management of the Company in accordance with it's investment objective or for a purpose which may reasonably be regarded as ancillary to the investment objectives of the Company.
+- 1.10.1 Underwriting and sub-underwriting contracts and placings may also, subject to certain conditions set out in the FCA Regulations, be entered into for the account of the Company. - 1.10.2 Cash or near cash must not be retained in the scheme property of the Company except in order to enable the pursuit of the investment objective; or for redemption of shares in the Company; or efficient management of the Company in accordance with its investment objective or for a purpose which may reasonably be regarded as ancillary to the investment objectives of the Company.

-2 Stock Lending
+Stock Lending

-2.1 The Company may not enter into stock lending transactions.
+1.11 The Company, may not enter into stock lending transactions.

-3 Borrowing Powers
+Borrowing Powers

-3.1 The Company may, subject to the FCA Regulations, borrow money from an eligible institution or an approved bank for the use of the Company on the terms that the borrowing is to be repayable out of the Scheme Property.

-Borrowing must be on a temporary basis and must not be persistent and in any event must not exceed three months without the prior consent of the Depositary, which may be given only on such conditions as appear appropriate to the Depositary to ensure that the borrowing does not cease to be on a temporary basis.

-The ACD must ensure that borrowing does not, on any business day, exceed 10% of the value of the Scheme Property of the Company.
+- 1.11.1 The Company may, subject to the FCA Regulations, borrow money from an eligible institution or an approved bank for the use of the Company on the terms that the borrowing is to be repayable out of the scheme property. - 1.11.2 Borrowing must be on a temporary basis and must not be persistent and in any event must not exceed three months without the prior consent of the Depositary, which may be given only on such conditions as appear appropriate to the Depositary to ensure that the borrowing does not cease to be on a temporary basis. - 1.11.3 The ACD must ensure that borrowing does not, on any business day, exceed 10% of the value of the scheme property of the Company.

-3.2 These borrowing restrictions do not apply to "back to back" borrowing to be cover for transactions in derivatives and forward transactions.
+1.12 These borrowing restrictions do not apply to "back to back" borrowing to be cover for transactions in derivatives and forward transactions.